I've Got a Picture of Us on My Mind

 "I've Got a Picture of Us on My Mind" is a song written by Bobby Harden that was originally performed by American country music artist Loretta Lynn.
 It was released as a single in September 1979 via MCA Records.

 Background and reception

-"I've Got a Picture of Us on My Mind" was recorded at the Bradley's Barn on March 9, 1979.
-Located in Mount Juliet, Tennessee, the session was produced by renowned country music producer Owen Bradley.
+"I've Got a Picture of Us on My Mind" was recorded at Bradley's Barn studio in Mount Juliet, Tennessee on March 9, 1979.
+The session was produced by the studio's owner, renowned country music producer Owen Bradley.
 Three additional tracks were recorded during this session.

-"I Can't Feel You Anymore" reached number five on the Billboard Hot Country Singles survey in 1970.
+The song reached number five on the Billboard Hot Country Singles survey in December 1979.
 Additionally, the song peaked at number two on the Canadian RPM Country Songs chart during this same period.
 It was included on her studio album, Loretta (1979).